Are you looking for a career in business management or the legal profession?

 Content covers the Contract and Restitution elements of the Obligations Foundation of Legal Knowledge under the Joint Statement, required by the SRA and BSB for a QLD.
 It also covers the SRA Statement of Legal Knowledge for "9.
 Contract Law".

-During your second year, you will study six core modules.
+During your second year, you will study four core modules.

 People Management (core)

 You'll study the key aspects of theoretical people management and leadership models and how they apply in practice.